rakenapp/mobx-mc/README.md

 // POST request to '/users'.
 New model added to the collection
 ```

-### getOrFetch(id, options)

-Convenience method.
-Gets a model from the server or from the collection if a model with that `id` already exists.

 ## Where is it used?

 Developed and tested in production at [Raken](https://www.rakenapp.com/)